Essentially, a PRV should be installed anywhere there is a need to relieve pressure for any reason.

 When your air system calls for air, your compressor cuts in.
-It gulps in free air through its intake filter and scrunches that air into your receiver, continuing the process until the pressure inside the receiver reaches a high cut out pressure level.
+The compressor pump gulps in free air through an intake filter and scrunches that air into the compressor tank.
+It continues this process until the pressure inside the tank reaches the cut out pressure level.
 At this time, your compressor should stop.

-Compressed air is explosive when it is released suddenly, and you sure do not want to be anywhere around if a compressed air receiver should disintegrate due to unsafe high pressure levels inside would be unhealthy, with the tank opening up like a bomb!
+Compressed air is explosive when it is released suddenly.
+Being around if a compressed air tank should disintegrate due to unsafe high pressure levels inside would be unhealthy, with the tank opening up like a bomb!

-To help ensure that this does not happen the compressed air receiver has a PRV either on the top or to one side or the other of the tank, or as part of the check valve / pressure switch / PRV assembly, where the air line from the compressor head enters the air tank.
+To help ensure that this does not happen the compressed air receiver has a PRV installed that has access to the air pressure inside the tank.
+The PRV might be part of the check valve, pressure switch and PRV assembly, where the air line from the compressor head enters the air tank.

-There is a ring on the end of the PRV which, when pulled, will allow air from the receiver to vent to atmosphere.
+There is a ring on the end of the PRV which, when pulled, will activate the PRV and allow air from the receiver to vent to atmosphere.

-When the pressure inside the reservoir reaches the PRV set point, the air pressure acting on the piston inside the PRV overcomes the sticktion or spring pressure, forcing the piston out, and opening the flow path from the air line or tank to atmosphere, venting over pressure.
+In both cases when the pressure inside the tank reaches the PRV set point, the air pressure acting on the piston inside the PRV overcomes the "sticktion" or the spring pressure, forcing the piston out, and opening the flow path from the air tank to atmosphere, venting over pressure.

 While I have never had a PRV on a receiver open due to over-pressure inside the tank, having the PRV there provides a critical and mandatory additional line of defense against over-pressurization.